NatX223/ChainQuests/README.md

     npx hardhat run --network <your-network> scripts/deployAirdrop.js
     ```

+-   ### **LightLink-Testnet**

+    - The smart contracts were deployed on the LightLink pegasus testnet and enterprise mode was also used to abstract gas fees for both organizers and users

+-   ### **API3**

+    - API3 QRNG was used to introduce randomness to the process of claiming both Airdrops and Giveaways by generating single uint256
+    numbers.
+The numbers generated were then trimmed down to numbers between 10 and 100 (representing 1% to 10%) and used to
+    determine the amount to be claimed by a user.

 -   ### **Backend**

-    -   <b style="color: orange">Node.js was the framework used for the backend</b>, we used the backend to call the Covalent Unified API and to feed in the eligible addresses for medals to be minted.The backend was also used to handle storage of user information along with the firestore database.
-Public endpoints can be accessed [here](wagmi-backend.up.railway.app).
-The code for the backend can be found [here] (https://github.com/Metastuc/wagmiclub-2.0-/blob/main/server/index.js)
+    -   <b style="color: orange">Node.js was the framework used for the backend</b>, I used the backend to handle the storage and
+    retrieval of Giveaway and Airdrop details on a database(Firestore DB).
+The backend code can be found [here](https://github.com/NatX223/ChainQuests/tree/main/Backend)